Inflation hovers over shoppers seeking deals on Black Friday

 Against today’s economic backdrop, the National Retail Federation — the largest retail trade group — expects holiday sales growth will slow to a range of 6% to 8%, from the blistering 13.5% growth of a year ago.
 However, these figures, which include online spending, aren’t adjusted for inflation, so real spending could even be down from a year ago.

-Adobe Analytics expects online sales to be up 2.5% from Nov.
-1 through Dec.
-31, a slowdown from the 8.6% pace last year, when shoppers were uncertain about returning to physical stores.

-Analysts consider the five-day Black Friday weekend, which includes Cyber Monday, a key barometer of shoppers’ willingness to spend, particularly this year.
+Analysts consider the five-day Black Friday weekend, which includes Cyber Monday, a key barometer of shoppers’ willingness to spend.
 The two-month period between Thanksgiving and Christmas represents about 20% of the retail industry’s annual sales.

-Hadero reported from Mount Airy, Maryland.
-Olson reported from Arlington, Virginia.
-Associated Press Personal Finance Writer Cora Lewis in New York contributed to this report.